About the assessment

 If you would like to start thinking about the things we will talk about in your assessment, we use our document called What matters to me.

-Sometimes, with your permission, we may ask other professionals, such as an occupational therapist, physiotherapist or district nurse, to talk to you as well.
+Sometimes, with your permission, we may also ask other professionals, such as an occupational therapist, physiotherapist or district nurse, to talk to you.
 This will give a full picture of your needs and will help you make the most informed choices.
 If you would like us to, we will also take into account the views of your family, carers and family doctor.

 At the end of your assessment

-• can provide information about organisations available locally that could help you – you can then make choices and arrange the support you need
+- We can provide information about organisations available locally that could help you.
+You can then make choices and arrange the support you need.

-• may be able to provide some short-term help to enable you to regain your independence
+- We may be able to provide some short-term help to enable you to regain your independence.

-If you are asking for us to help you pay for any longer-term care and support that would help you, we will be able to tell you if your level of care needs meet the national eligibility criteria.
+If you need help paying for long-term care and support, we can check if your care needs meet the national eligibility criteria.

 If your care needs are eligible, we will also need to talk to you about your finances.
 If you have more than £23,250 in savings, we will not be able to help you.
 If you have less than this, we will usually be able to help you pay.
 Using national rules, we will work out what you can afford to pay.
 We will then make up the difference.
 Please see our web page about a financial assessment which gives more information.